• Home

 8. Go digital with a Google Forms classroom escape room

-Instead of using the traditional paper based or scavenger hunt style escape room, there is also the option to create your escape room using Google Forms.
+Instead of using the traditional paper based or scavenger hunt style escape room, there is also the option to create your own virtual escape rooms using Google Forms.
 When you set up your clues using Google Forms, set them so that you cannot progress to the next clue until students enter the correct answer.
 This is the perfect self-checking option.
 Students can still work in teams solving the clues, but provide each team with one device to enter their answers into.
 This is also perfect for distance learning.
-To learn how to set up Google Classrooms to get started, click here.
+Read my step-by-step guide on how to make an escape room using Google Forms or if you’re just getting started, learn how to set up Google Classrooms.

-If you’d like to save yourself the time of creating your own escape room, I have created my own Second Grade Math Escape Rooms for you!
+If you’d like to save yourself the time of creating your own digital escape room, I have created my own Second Grade Math Escape Rooms for you!
+These are perfect if you are trying out your first escape room for the classroom.
 Click on the images below to find out more.

 These escape rooms cover many Second Grade Math CCSS.
 My Halloween Haunted House Escape Room covers 2-digit addition and subtraction.
 My fun Christmas North Pole Escape Room covers operations and algebraic thinking.
 There is also an Easter Escape Room covering 2D Shape and finally a Bakery-themed Escape Room covering 3-digit addition and subtraction skills.
-All the escape rooms come in printed paper form with the option for a scavenger-hunt style game, as well as digital Google Forms option.
+All the escape rooms come in printed paper form with the option for a scavenger-hunt style game, as well as a Google Forms digital version.
 You can also save $$ when purchasing as a bundle.
-Grab the Second Grade Math Escape Room Bundle here now!
+Grab the Second Grade Math Escape Room Bundle now!

 So why not give it a go and try out a classroom escape room?
 You’ll be thrilled at your students’ response!